villena-francis/decont/README.md

 ### Conda

-You should create a new, empty conda repository.
+You should create a new, empty conda environment.
 Make sure you have set up Bioconda to be able to install the necessary packages.
 [See this link for details on setting up conda and bioconda](http://bioconda.github.io/).